 When the estimated value of a procurement for goods or services is below the simplified acquisition threshold (or a lower local threshold) informal procurement methods can be used.
 Informal procurement expedites the process and minimize administrative burden and cost.
 There are two types of informal procurement, the micro-purchase and small purchase.

-- have personal knowledge of the item(s) being purchased
+- use experience and personal knowledge of the item(s) being purchased;

 - Choose one supplier to purchase produce from and then select a different supplier the next time produce needs to be purchased.
 Each transaction cannot exceed $10,000.

-- Various suppliers at the same time.
+- Choose various suppliers at the same time (i.e., Farmer's Market).
 Each transaction cannot exceed $10,000.

-If an SFA purchases produce from Vendor A, you might purchase various types of produce, but the vendor will provide one receipt.
+- Purchase various type of produce from Vendor A. The vendor will provide one receipt.
 The total transaction amount for Vendor A must be under $10,000.
-The next time you purchase produce, if prices are “reasonable” you would need to purchase produce from Vendor B. The total transaction amount (receipt) must be under $10,000.
+The next time you purchase produce, if prices are “reasonable”, you should purchase produce from Vendor B. The total transaction amount (receipt) must be under $10,000.

 - saving on administrative time and cost